Perfect Hard-Boiled Eggs

-If you use my favorite Low-Carb Pita Bread, this Egg Salad in Pita with Green Olives and Dijon is a low-carb treat!
+If you use my favorite Low-Carb Pita Bread, this Egg Salad Pita with Green Olives is a low-carb treat!
 You could eat the tasty egg salad mixture in lettuce wraps for Keto or Gluten-Free if you prefer.

-And these Low-Carb Egg Salad and Cheese Quesadillas are a think-outside-the-box idea for using hard-boiled eggs that I got from a Kalyn’s Kitchen reader years ago!
+And these Egg Salad Breakfast Quesadillas are a think-outside-the-box idea for using hard-boiled eggs that I got from a Kalyn’s Kitchen reader years ago!
 I use low-carb tortillas but eat the egg salad mixture in lettuce wraps for Keto or Gluten-Free.

-Check out my round-up post of Low-Carb Recipes Using Hard-Boiled Eggs for even more ideas for using those hard-cooked eggs!
+Check out my round-up post of Low-Carb and Keto Recipes Using Hard-Boiled Eggs for even more ideas for using those hard-cooked eggs!